MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 	SELECT t4 AS sev, COUNT(&#42) AS cnt FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;
     </pre>

-    The **DROP TABLE** line removes any existing table named log4jLogs if it exists.
+    The **DROP TABLE** command removes any existing table named "log4jLogs."

     **CREATE EXTERNAL TABLE** creates a new "external" table in the Hive.
 External tables store only the table definitions in Hive; the data is left in the original location.

-    To tell Hive what format the data is in, the **ROW FORMAT** says each row is separated by spaces.
+    To tell Hive what format the data is in, **ROW FORMAT** says each row is separated by spaces.

-    **STORED AS TEXTFILE LOCATION** tells Hive where the data is stored and that it is a text file.
-The wasb:// is the default file system built into HDInsight and stands for Windows Azure Storage Blob.
+    **STORED AS TEXTFILE LOCATION** tells Hive where the data is stored and that it is a text file. wasb:// is the default file system built into HDInsight and stands for "Windows Azure Storage Blob."

     Finally, **SELECT** counts all the rows where column t4 contains the value [ERROR].

-    You will see output like the following when all commands are entered.
+    You will see output like the following when all the commands are entered:

     <pre>
     hive&gt DROP TABLE log4jLogs;
     OK